danielwoodie/fireplace/content/blog/post-1.md

       </div>
       <div class="step" data-step="4">
         <p>Really?
 8%?</p>
         <div>I don't make the rules.
 This is just what people use.
-If you want to be more conservative, you can use 5% or 6% returns.</div>
+If you want to be more conservative, you can use 5% or 6%.</div>
       </div>
       <div class="step" data-step="5">
         <p>Seriously?</p>
-        <div>If you want to be more optimistic, you could use 10% but people generally don't recommend expecting much higher than that.</div>
+        <div>If you want to go higher, you could use 10% but people generally don't go much higher than that.</div>
       </div>
       <div class="step" data-step="6">
         <p>The Reality</p>